akielaries/akielaries.github.io/_portfolio/portfolio-1.md

 using ARM assembly and C. The goal is to create a functional OS capable of use as a <wbr/> development environment. <wbr/>

-More details soon... read the README in the meantime!
+More details soon... view the README in the meantime!
 * [Source](https://github.com/akielaries/RPI-OS-tut){:target="\_blank"}

 ## TCP/IP Stack